 Answer: Make sure the Crypto Key object is inside the HSM (hsm://hsm1/alice) since this is the purpose of the HSM device.
 Using private keys outside the HSM device can greatly slow the appliance since such keys have to be imported into the HSM, used, then deleted from the HSM on each RSA operation.
 Existing private key files can be brought into the HSM using the crypto-import command to avoid this problem.

 Answer: If you are only using the HSM in level 2 mode, then you do not need any PEDs.
 If you are using it in HSM level 3 mode, then you need at least one.
 One PED can be shared between any number of appliances (it is a matter of logistics to physically move it around between them though).
-Note that if you only have one PED and you have a mix of RoHS and non-RoHS HSM appliances, then you will need two different kinds of PED cables.
+Note that if you only have one PED and you have a mix of 9235 and pre-9235 HSM appliances, then you will need two different kinds of PED cables.
+Note that the 7198/7199 appliances never use a PED.

 Question: How can I find the status of the HSM device?